beach style kitchen idea

-A beach style kitchen or coastal kitchen is often associated with waterfront homes of the East Coast, Florida Keys, or California Coast.
-A coastal kitchen is not only for those houses that are near the water, as this style can easily work in houses located anywhere.
-This type of kitchen can be classic or casual, or anything in between.
+A beach-style kitchen or coastal kitchen is often associated with waterfront homes on the East Coast, Florida Keys, or California Coast.
+However, a coastal kitchen is not only for houses near the water; this style can easily work in houses anywhere.
+This type of kitchen can be classic casual or anything in between.

 Classic: Think East Coast charm, like Cape Cod.
 A classic coastal kitchen will use crisp colors such as navy and white and can incorporate striped fabric, most often wide stripes.
-Stormy grays, dark blue prints, like chevron, can also be used to create a classic beach kitchen.
-There may be some nautical influences as well.
+Stormy grays and dark blue prints, like chevrons, can also be used to create a classic beach kitchen.
+There may also be some nautical influences.

 Casual: Think easy and natural, like the California coast.
 Casual beach-style kitchens use organic and natural textures, wood elements, greenery, and stone.
 Tans, greens, and knotted wood or woven fabrics are the colors and textures that are utilized.

-Rebecca Heane of Houzz compares classic coastal style as “Riveria meets Hamptons”.
-She defines the classic look as utilizing bold stripes, a distinct palette of whites, neutrals, blues, charcoal and black.
-The classic coastal style uses beautiful accessories and has a clean, sophisticated feel.
+Rebecca Heane of Houzz compares classic coastal style to “Riveria meets Hamptons.”
+She defines the classic look as utilizing bold stripes and a distinct palette of whites, neutrals, blues, charcoal, and black.
+The style uses beautiful accessories and has a clean, sophisticated feel.

 Cabinets

-Glass is often used in the cabinets in a beach kitchen.
-Glass is a natural material which works well in a beach kitchen.
+Glass is often used in the cabinets in a beach kitchen, a natural material that works well.
 Glass cabinet fronts help to create an open aesthetic, especially in smaller kitchens.

 Color Palette